rtree/OathLock/README.md

    - **Anyone** may call `settle(id)` to ensure **liveness**

-## Design choices
+### Design choices

 - **Model A (seller-favored):** Disputes affect **reputation**, not funds → removes buyer free-riding incentive
 - **Transparent events:** `OathCreated / SellerShipped / BuyerApproved / BuyerDisputed / SettledToSeller / RefundedToBuyer / Expired`
 - **Abuse prevention:** one dispute per order, strict deadlines, attestations required for disputes

----

 ## 🔭 Why this matters

-OathLock is a **commerce primitive**: escrow + reputation that other marketplaces and apps can plug into.
+OathLock is a **eCommerce primitive**: escrow + reputation that other marketplaces and apps can plug into.
 It tackles the core frictions of online trade—**delivery, authenticity, finality**—without intermediaries.

 > **In short:** Escrow with reputation → **decentralized trust layer** → the foundation for **future decentralized commerce**.

----

 ## 🗺️ Roadmap (future primitives)